Skip to main content

 Prerequisites: Install pflow before continuing.

-VS Code with GitHub Copilot supports MCP servers for extended AI capabilities.
+VS Code with GitHub Copilot supports MCP servers.
 You can add pflow with one-click install or manual setup.

 One-click install